National Statistical Institute

 The software used for seasonal and working day adjustment is JDEMETRA 2.2.0 (TRAMO-SEATS).

 First data rows are tested for calendar effects, which usually includes:

 Revisions to seasonally adjusted data are published in accordance with accepted revision policy and release calendar that is aligned with the revision policy and the revision calendar for the unadjusted data.

-Download in SDMX 2.1 file format: ACTIVITY OF NON-FINANCIAL ENTERPRISES - QUARTERLY SHORT-TERM BUSSINESS STATISTICS - Turnover indices in section 'Accommodation and food service activities'
+Download in SDMX 2.1 file format: SALES IN INDUSTRY, CONSTRUCTION, TRADE AND SERVICES - Turnover indices in section 'Accommodation and food service activities'

 Metadata Structure Definition in SDMX 2.1: ESMS_MSD+BNSI+2.0+SDMX.2.1.xml

-Download in SDMX 2.0 file format: ACTIVITY OF NON-FINANCIAL ENTERPRISES - QUARTERLY SHORT-TERM BUSSINESS STATISTICS - Turnover indices in section 'Accommodation and food service activities'
+Download in SDMX 2.0 file format: SALES IN INDUSTRY, CONSTRUCTION, TRADE AND SERVICES - Turnover indices in section 'Accommodation and food service activities'

 Metadata Structure Definition in SDMX 2.0: ESMS_MSD+BNSI+2.0+SDMX.2.0.xml